-• Assets held for sale - The Code gives strict criteria which have to be met before assets can be classified as 'held for sale'.
-At 31 March 2023 there is one asset which meets these criteria and are classified as 'Assets held for Sale'; which is one piece of land at Two Mile Bottom.
+• Assets Held for Sale - The Code gives strict criteria which have to be met before assets can be classified as 'held for sale'.
+At 31 March 2024 there is one asset which meets these criteria and is classified as 'Assets Held for Sale'; which is one piece of land at Two Mile Bottom.

-- PFI scheme Based on the scope of the Code and IFRIC 12, the Council has concluded that the leisure PFI scheme falls under the scope of IFRIC 12 and the PFI scheme and assets are therefore accounted for on an on-balance sheet basis.
+- Investment Property Held for Sale The Code requires that investment property meeting the criteria for classification as 'held for sale' is treated as investment property, but can be shown separately in the balance sheet as 'Investment Property Held for Sale.'
+This applies to one property at Bergen Way, King's Lynn. - PFI scheme Based on the scope of the Code and IFRIC 12, the Council has concluded that the leisure PFI scheme falls under the scope of IFRIC 12 and the PFI scheme and assets are therefore accounted for on an on-balance sheet basis.
 The Accounting Policy for PFI (note 1) details judgements made in applying capital spend to the assets held on the Balance Sheet. - Categorisation of assets The Code gives strict criteria for assets held as Investment Properties.
 For the Council, those assets which are held for rental by the commercial property department and those assets which are held purely to gain capital appreciation (with a formal plan/policy detailing this) are classified as investment properties.
 Surplus land held by the Council which may be subject to capital appreciation, but is not part of a formal plan/policy is held as Surplus property plant & equipment.
 Assets are classified as Heritage Assets if the primary purpose for holding the asset is principally contribution to knowledge/culture rather than a provision of service.
 If the asset is primarily providing a service, then this will not be classified as a Heritage Asset. - Provisions Provisions made for legal cases and compensation claims are prudent estimates made for 'live' cases and are expected to be resolved within the next 12 months.
-Provisions made for NNDR appeals are estimates made for the expected loss in NNDR income as a result of successful appeals based on currently outstanding appeals dated back to 01.04.2010 and outstanding appeals dated back to 01.04.2017. - Classification of Leases The Council may make certain judgements when classifying leases as finance or operating.
-During 2022-23 there were no new lease renewals which were classified as finance leases.
+Provisions made for NNDR appeals are estimates made for the expected loss in NNDR income as a result of successful appeals based on currently outstanding appeals dated back to 01.04.2017 and outstanding appeals dated back to 01.04.2023. - Classification of Leases The Council may make certain judgements when classifying leases as finance or operating.
+During 2023-24 there were no new lease renewals which were classified as finance leases.